zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-amazon.md

 [APZ 191.7] (#apz191 .7) {#apz191 .7 .ref .apz} "Cravings Second
-Men's own very long sasara come from this spirit to the other soul and behave it does not exceed”
+Men's own very long sasara come from this spirit to the other soul and behave it does not exceed"

-“It is this of the cravings that cause sorrow to monk and have the despised cravings It is in mind that the craving will be impoverished.”
+"It is this of the cravings that cause sorrow to monk and have the despised cravings It is in mind that the craving will be impoverished."
 The craving of the craving Unsupported in the immoral sense.
-“Since the people are the monastic street Unsupported?
+"Since the people are the monastic street Unsupported?
 Yakantha Wetharaganai was unsupported, because the lust was impoverished.
 Malice Because of the secret, there is a malice that is deviated from it.
 Mains Because the monthless street is unheard.
 Since the clayans were incarnated